 The Prep Room’s small but playful breakfast and lunch menu caters both for health nuts and pleasure seekers.
 On the ‘salubrious’ section you can look forward to dishes that are free of gluten and wheat and low in carbs, such as the breakfast of garlicky wild mushrooms on mustard rye, or local avo with buttered bacon for the banters.
 For lunch, try the coconut oil fish and courgette chips or the coconut-crumbed chicken with creamy cauliflower purée.

 Tree Natural (Umhlanga)

-This café and yoga studio is dedicated to serving health-filled grub made with natural and organic ingredients.
-For breakfast, tuck into the gluten-free crêpes with almond butter and natural sweetener or the acai smoothie bowl with seasonal berries, almond milk and coconut.
+This café serves wholesome food made with natural and organic ingredients.
 The lunch menu features options like the zucchini wrap with feta, sunflower seeds and a lemon-thyme dressing, or the salad bowl of cauli-rice, cabbage, hemp seeds, sprouts, mint and a lemony dressing.
 Wash it down with a cold pressed juice of grapefruit and pine or a soy milk coffee.

 Café Frank (City Bowl)

 Health-conscious city dwellers can stop by for a range of interesting salads and freshly squeezed juices.
 No preservatives or artificial flavourings are used.
 The menu changes daily, but usual options include the likes of rotisserie chicken or pork-and-apple pie with sides of barley, herbs and cranberries, crunchy broccoli and sesame seeds, or beetroot salad with pear, feta, mint and sunflower seeds.
 Cool off with a refreshing orange juice.